SERVICES

 DIAGNOSTIC/SURGERY

 When an animal needs surgery, we will put them on a waitlist and schedule it on one of the procedure days.
 Surgeries are provided by our volunteer veterinary professionals.
-Our current waitlist for medically necessary dental procedures is roughly 1-6 months out, depending on the severity.
+Our current waitlist for medically necessary dental procedures is roughly 1 year depending on the severity.
 We appreciate your patience.

 EMERGENCY